 - If a patient makes a complaint you are likely to need to access their record and use identifiable information.
 You should make patients aware of who will see information about them and your safeguards for minimising risks to confidentiality.

-- You should keep a written log of complaints to monitor your performance in handling complaints and to identify possible areas for improvement.
+- You should keep a written log of complaints in order to monitor your performance in handling complaints and to identify possible areas for improvement.

 - If the complaint relates to clinical care, you should keep a record of the patient complaint in the patient record.